zowe/zowe-client-java-sdk/README.md

 The Java SDK joins an existing community of language-specific SDKs: Python, NodeJS, Swift, and Kotlin.
 It provides the Java community with similar capabilities based on the NodeJS SDK.
 It is in a mature state compared with NodeJS SDK functionality.

-This SDK differs from some others with the JobMonitor package adding prebuilt functionality for automation tasks.
+This SDK may differ from some others with the JobMonitor class adding prebuilt functionality for automation tasks.

 Issues worked on documenting main feature set provided can be view within the following MVP issues:
 [#1](https://github.com/zowe/zowe-client-java-sdk/issues/5) [#2](https://github.com/zowe/zowe-client-java-sdk/issues/219) [#3](https://github.com/zowe/zowe-client-java-sdk/issues/281)